bmorton/pghero_solo/README.md

 This strategy is used at [Yammer](https://www.yammer.com) to run PgHero against each of our different shards.

+This repository has an [automated build](https://registry.hub.docker.com/u/bmorton/pghero/) on the public Docker hub.
 To demo this and run it on OS X with boot2docker installed, you can connect to a Homebrew-installed Postgres instance like this:

 ```
 docker run -ti -e DATABASE_URL=postgres://user@10.0.2.2:5432/myapp_development -p 8080:8080 bmorton/pghero